elviskasonlin/farmland-tycoon/README.md

 3. Run `pipenv install --dev` to install development dependencies
 4. Run `pipenv shell` to enter into the `pipenv` environment

-# Documentation
+# Generating Documentation with Sphinx

-To use [Sphinx](https://packaging.python.org/tutorials/creating-documentation/) for documentation creation,
+Follow the steps below to use [Sphinx](https://packaging.python.org/tutorials/creating-documentation/) for automatic documentation creation in different formats:

 1. Install it by running `pipenv install --dev`
 2. Go to the project directory using `cd /path/to/project/docs/`
-3. Next, to generate the documentation, run `make html`
+3. Next, to generate the documentation,
+   * run `make html` to generate a html site
+   * run `make pdf` to generate a pdf file
+4. View the generated files by going to `./docs/build/` and entering the corresponding folder (`html/` or `pdf/`)
-4. To edit, edit the `index.rst` file inside `./docs/source/`
+5. To edit the generated contents, edit the `index.rst` and other `.rst` files located inside `./docs/source/`

 Go to the official sphinx [site](https://www.sphinx-doc.org/en/master/usage/quickstart.html) to understand it in more detail.

+Currently, this Sphinx installation uses `rst2pdf` module (installed during `pipenv install --dev`) to generate the documentation in pdf format.